-MAT3335 Differential Equations with Applied Linear Algebra. . .
-4 cr (PQ: C- or better in MAT2122) Techniques for solving systems of linear equations and first, second, and higher order ordinary differential equations, including Laplace transformation and numerical approximation methods.
-The algebra of matrices, linear transformations, determinants, vector spaces, characteristic equations, eigenvalues, eigenvectors, and applications in the physical
+MAT3335 Differential Equations with Applied Linear Algebra...4 cr (PQ: C- or better in MAT3211 or MAT3223) Techniques for solving systems of linear equations and first, second, and higher order ordinary differential equations, including Laplace transformation and numerical approximation methods.
+The algebra of matrices, linear transformations, determinants, vector spaces, characteristic equations, eigenvalues, eigenvectors, and applications in the physical sciences and engineering are included.

-MAT4337 Mathematical Models and Applications\ . . . . . . . . . . . . .
-4 cr (PQ: C- or better in MAT2055, MAT3225, or MAT3226) A survey course in choosing mathematical models and computer simulations to help explain and predict real-world phenomena.
+MAT4337 Mathematical Models and Applications......4 cr (PQ: C- or better in MAT2055, MAT3225, or MAT3226) A survey course in choosing mathematical models and computer simulations to help explain and predict real-world phenomena.
 Mathematical models related to linear programming, integer programming, Markov chains, game theory, social choice theory, dynamic systems and chaos theory will be explored.
-Particular problems in the social, life, physical and management sciences are discussed, with models being standing) A capstone experience for mathematics majors in their senior year.
-This will provide an overview of all mathematics with attention to its history and philosophy.
-Each student does an indepth, guided project, culminating in both a written report and an oral presentation.
+Particular problems in the social, life, physical and management sciences are discussed, with models being developed as needed.